Answered By: Ben Murphy Last Updated: Mar 18, 2020 Views: 87

 The usual make-up of the thesis is as follows:

 In order to ensure consistency among Whitman theses, the title page should closely follow the sample with respect to order, spacing, and capitalization.
 In general, abbreviations should not be used.
 The author’s name must be typed in full as it is to appear on the commencement program.

 2. Certificate of approval

 The completed thesis must be approved by the professor under whose direction the work was done.
-Use the sample certification of approval form as a guide.
-The certificate of approval must be signed by the thesis advisor and placed in the thesis following the title page.
-NOTE: This is not the same form as the Honors in Major Study Application for the department/committee chair before due in the Registrar’s Office before the October break.
+Use the sample certificate of approval form as a guide.
+The certificate of approval must be signed by the thesis advisor and given to Kathleen Hutchison in Penrose Library room 213 no later than Reading Day of spring semester, or placed in the thesis following the title page if bound.
+NOTE: This is not the same form as the Honors in Major Study Application for the department/committee chair due to the Registrar’s Office immediately after the October break.